endormi/tilux/README.md

 To see the commands to use, how to run from any folder and how to run using Docker, click [here](docs/README.md).

-To use `Pyca` you need to first generate keys:
+To use `Pyca` you need to first generate key:

 `Pyca`: